ethereum-oasis-op/L2/workitems/l2-transaction-data-fee/l2-transaction-data-fee-v1.0-psd01.md

 **Layer 2:**

-A secondary framework or protocol that is built on top of an existing Layer 1 system in such a way that it inherits the security properties of the Layer 1 system while allowing for a higher transaction throughput that the Layer 1 system.
+A secondary framework or protocol that is built on top of an existing Layer 1 system in such a way that it inherits the security properties of the Layer 1 system while allowing for a higher transaction throughput than the Layer 1 system.

-**Maximal Extractable Value**

-Refers to the maximum value that can be extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.
+**Layer 2 Operator:**

+An entity responsible for the development and/or operation of a Layer 2 network or single Layer 2 network node, except for entities that only provide access to a Layer 2.

+**Layer 2 Block:**

+A Layer 2 data object stored on a Layer 1 and typically comprised of a set of Layer 2 Transactions or their compressed representations and/or a cryptographic representation of the Layer 2 State after applying the set of Layer 2 Transactions to the Layer 2 state.
+This Layer 2 data object is also cryptographically linked to the previous Layer 2 Block where the cryptographic link is derived using only the previous Layer 2 Block's data.

+**Layer 2 Operating Condition:**

+A combination of the current volume of L2 transactions waiting to be processed on an L2 and all the transactions currently being processed on an L2.

+**Meta Transaction:**

+A transaction where the Transaction Sender is not the Transaction Originator, and the transaction fee for the Transaction Originator is different if the same transaction was a direct transaction.

-**Priority Fee**
+**Priority Fee:**

-To be paid by the transaction originator to a Layer 2 sequencer to obtain a desired slot for its transaction in a new block.
+Paid by the Transaction Originator or Transaction Sender to obtain a desired slot for its transaction in a new block.

 Note that the exact position of a transaction in a new block may be determined by factors such as time-stamp, or minimization of Maximal Extractable Value (MEV) of a block in addition to a Priority Fee.

-**Sequencer**
+**Sequencer:**

-Collects transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, receives transaction fees from the published transactions, pays Layer 2 fees to other Layer 2 protocol participants, and, if required, participates in a consensus algorithm with other sequencers to determine transaction  ordering in a block.
+Collects L2 transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, and, if required, participates in a consensus algorithm with other sequencers to determine transaction ordering in a Layer 2 block.
+It may collect transaction fees from the published transactions, pay Layer 2 fees to other Layer 2 protocol participants, or distribute transaction fees to 3rd parties as designated.

 **Sidechain:**

 A secondary blockchain connected to the main blockchain with a two-way peg and using its own trust assumptions.

+**State:**

+The set of all accounts on a Layer 2 that are mapped to one another using a cryptographic data structure.

+**State Transition:**

+An event that deterministically changes one or more accounts in the set of all accounts that comprise the complete state of a Layer 2.

+**Transaction:**

+A digitally signed message sent from a Layer 2 account that contains instructions and data that result in a Layer 2 state transition.

-**Transaction Fee**
+**Transaction Fee:**

-The fee in a Layer 2 network or protocol token to be paid by a transaction originator comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.
+The fee in a Layer 2 network or protocol token to be paid by a transaction Originator or Transaction Sender comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.

+**Transaction Fee Refund:**

+The difference between the Transaction Fee that the Transaction Sender has included in the Transaction when sent to the Layer 2 and the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on the Layer 2.

+**Transaction Data Fee:**
+The portion of the Execution fee in a Layer 2 (L2) network or protocol token to be paid by a Transaction Originator or Transaction Sender that is derived from the amount of L2 transaction data stored on the L1.

+**L1 Gas Price:**
+An L2 Gas price or a price of an L2 gas equivalent unit of compute and storage consumption based on L2 transaction data stored on the L1

+**Transaction Originator:**

+The account that created a transaction for a Layer 1, Layer 2, or Sidechain.

+**Transaction Sender:**

+The account that sent a transaction to a Layer 1, Layer 2, or Sidechain.

 ## 1.3 Typographical Conventions
+###### L2TFSPECTYPO

 ### 1.3.1 Requirement Ids
+###### L2TFSPECREQIDS

 A requirement is uniquely identified by a unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
 There are four requirement levels that are coded in requirement ids as per below convention: